aral/ar.al-site/content/2019/10/11/build-a-simple-chat-app-with-site.js/index.md

     socket.send(JSON.stringify({nickname: '', text: ''}))
     ```

-    Run the above code and check out [the live examples](#first-chat-window) above and you should see your empty message display there:
+    Enter the above code into the JavaScript console of your browser, one line at a time, and check out [the side-by-side browsers](#first-chat-window) above.
+You should see your empty message display there:

     <div id='server-side-validation-failure'>
     {{< browser location="https://ar.al/2019/10/11/build-a-simple-chat-app-with-site.js/#first-chat-window" >}}